strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 The default `strapi export` command exports your content (entities and relations), files (assets), project configuration, and schemas.
 The `--only` option allows you to export only the listed items by passing a comma-separated string.
 The available values are `content`, `files`, and `config`.
 Schemas are always exported, as schema matching is used for `strapi import`.

 :::note
 Media such as images consist of the file (asset) and the entity in the database.
-If you use the `--exclude` flag to remove assets, the database records are still included, and render as broken links.
+If you use the `--only` flag to export `content`, the asset database records are still included, and could render as broken links.
 :::

 #### Example: Export only entities and relations